 Eddy led me to the small fish pond in his backyard full of koi.
 You know, the kind of fish you would see if you having a meal at the Mandarin in Toronto.
 You might even see such a setup in someone’s garden.
-The fish were big and beautiful, coloured a bright orange.
-The pond was filled with other smaller fish which Eddy called “guppies”, however they didn’t look like the guppies you’d see in a typical pet store.
+The fish were big and beautiful, colored bright orange.
+The pond was filled with other smaller fish which Eddy called “guppies”, however, they didn’t look like the guppies you’d see in a typical pet store.

 He held something in his hand which he scattered into the fish pond.
 Immediately after depositing the mysterious substance into the water, the fish went into a frenzy.
 Turns out he was feeding them and guess what he was feeding them?
 Nothing other than meat.
 Beef actually.